What Is Homeowners Appliance Insurance?

 • Water heater

-Some also policies cover other home features like burglar and fire alarm systems, ceiling and exhaust fans, central vacuum, doorbells, garage door openers and re-key services.
+Some policies also cover other home features like burglar and fire alarm systems, ceiling and exhaust fans, central vacuum, doorbells, garage door openers and re-key services.
 Other items that may be covered include sump pumps, lawn sprinklers and septic systems.

 Not all appliances and systems may be covered under a standard policy.
 Certain items, like HVAC systems and water heaters, might not be included in an appliance-only policy and may require extended coverage options for an additional price.
 Some providers often bundle appliance coverage with home systems in their plans.